tlambert03/microsim/docs/stages.md

 spread function (PSF) of the microscope and wavelengths are filtered based on the emission path configuration to form the (noise free) optical image.

-The output of this stage is a 4D array with dimensions `(C, Z, Y, X)` where the wavelength and fluorophore dimensions have been collapsed into the channel.
-Note that each channel dimension may contain the emission of *multiple* fluorophores (a.k.a. "crosstalk" or "bleedthrough").
-In other words, there is a not a 1-to-1 correspondence between the fluorophores and wavelengths in the ground truth and the channels in the optical image.

 !!! info "PSF"

     The [point spread function](https://en.wikipedia.org/wiki/Point_spread_function)
-    describes the reponse of the imaging system to a point source.
+    describes the response of the imaging system to a point source.
 In the context of fluorescence microscopy, the PSF describes how light emitted from a point emitter (i.e. a single fluorophore) is "spread out" or blurred in the image due to diffraction.

     In microsim, the PSF largely be determined by the [`ObjectiveLens`][microsim.schema.ObjectiveLens] and the [`Modality`](api.md#modality) of the simulation

+The output of this stage is a 4D array with dimensions `(C, Z, Y, X)` where the wavelength and fluorophore dimensions have been collapsed into the channel.
+Note that each channel dimension will contain the emission of *all* fluorophores that emit in the wavelength range of that channel.
+This is important for simulating "crosstalk" or "bleedthrough".
+Even for the case of a spectral detection system, the `W` dimension will be removed, but there would be a channel for each wavelength bin in the detector.

+!!! example

+    This example sets up a simulation with a confocal microscope with a 1.4 NA objective lens and a 1.2 AU pinhole.
+The simulation is set up to use the "491" optical configuration from the [Example Yokogawa
+    Setup](https://www.fpbase.org/microscope/4yL4ggAo/?c=491) (spinning disc confocal)
+    microscope on FPbase.

+    ```python
+    sim = Simulation(
+        # ...,
+        channels=["4yL4ggAo::491"],
+        objective_lens={"numerical_aperture": 1.4, "immersion_medium_ri": 1.515, 'specimen_ri': 1.33},
+        modality={"type": "confocal", 'pinhole_au': 1.2},
+    )
+    ```

 ## Digital Image